Tonywuhk/realai.org/research-groups/publications/google-brain.md

 ---
-permalink: /labs/google-brain/publications/
+permalink: /research-groups/publications/google-brain/
 ---
 # Google Brain Publications

-A list of papers where at least one coauthor is affiliated with Google Brain, in reverse chronological order:
+A list of papers where at least one coauthor is affiliated with [Google Brain](http://realai.org/research-groups/google-brain/), in reverse chronological order:

 ## 2017